0install/docs/docs/packaging/examples/rox.md

 $ rm -r ROX-Filer/{ROX-Filer.dbg,build,src}
 ```

 4\.
 The ROX-Filer source download includes a _local interface_ file called `ROX-Filer.xml`.
-This allows people to register local versions using `0launch --feed`.
+This allows people to register local versions using `0install add-feed`.
 Set the release date and architecture in it:

 ```shell
 $ 0publish --set-released 2006-02-26 ROX-Filer.xml